madgicaltechdom/azure-update-management-with-tags/README.md

 * Az.Compute >= 4.17.1

 **Note**: Runbooks must be deployed using Powershell Runtime v5.1
+          Assign *Contributor* role on the System-assigned Managed Identity to the Resource Group
 # Getting started

 ## Quick deployment (for testing purpose)